We don’t support this browser anymore.

 Guide to saving on IHT

-It wouldn’t be a tax article if we didn’t talk about ISA and pension allowances.
+It wouldn’t be a tax article if we didn’t talk about ISA allowances.
 Although they might not be right for everyone, these are usually the most popular tools to help save on UK income tax and capital gains tax.

-UK adults each have an annual ISA allowance of £20,000 (for the 2023/24 tax year), which is pretty generous for most people.
+UK adults each have an annual ISA allowance of £20,000 (for the 2024/25 tax year), which is pretty generous for most people.
 Even if you’ve used your full allowance, don’t forget to make sure your partner uses theirs if they can and it’s right for their circumstances.
 If you choose to hold investments, it’s important to remember they will fall as well as rise in value, so you could get back less than you invest.

 How much can you pay into a pension

 Individually, you might also be able to carry forward any unused pension allowance from the previous three tax years.
+To help work out how much this could be for each of you, use our online calculator.

 Book a call back